YamunaU75/Hotel-Reservations/README.md

 ## Conclusion:

+   Logistic Regression model with all features had an AUC score of 0.8722, which was pretty good!
+It also didn't seem to be over-fit, with train and test scores being close to one another.
+The Logistic Regression model with feature selection scored slightly lower at 0.8553.

+   Decision Tree model with the tuned hyperparameters with AUC 0.8007, Decision Tree with tuned parameters and feature selection had
+   AUC 0.83, which was an improvement, but far away from Baseline Logistic Model.

    Our final model, Random Forest Classifier with feature selection and tuned hyperparameters, produced the best results without over-fitting our train data.
 Our AUC of 0.8850 shows a solid confidence in our classification.
 We used this metric because we wanted to measure overall performance to measure both false positives and false negatives, with a slight bias towards the positive class to be safe.